liangzhaolz/experiments/index.md

 ## Experiments

 Participants needed!
-I am runing all the experiments *online* at the moment.
+I am running all the experiments *online* at the moment.
 You only need a laptop/desktop/tablet/mobile phone and preferably a quiet room to complete some speech-related tasks.
 If you are interested participating in the following experiments, feel free to email me.
 Your participation will be highly appreciated!

 Latest update: 16/December/2021